 Grant cPanel Support Access

-To troubleshoot technical problems on your server, you must allow cPanel support to access your server.
+To troubleshoot technical problems on your server, you must allow cPanel Technical Support to access your server.
 Click Next.

-If you do not allow cPanel support to access your server, you will severely limit the support we can provide.
+If you do not allow cPanel Technical Support to access your server, you will severely limit the support that we can provide.

 firewalld— The default firewall on your server.